hothero/awesome-rails-gem/README.md

 * [rest-client](https://github.com/rest-client/rest-client) - Simple HTTP and REST client for Ruby, inspired by microframework syntax for specifying actions.
 * [has_scope](https://github.com/plataformatec/has_scope) - Map incoming controller parameters to named scopes in your resources.
 * Documentation
-	* [apiary](https://apiary.io/) - Work together to quickly design, prototype, document and test APIs
+	* [apiary](https://apiary.io/) - Work together to quickly design, prototype, document and test APIs.
-	* [apiblueprint](https://apiblueprint.org) - API Documentation with powerful tooling
+	* [apiblueprint](https://apiblueprint.org) - API Documentation with powerful tooling.

 ## File Upload
 * [Carrierwave](https://github.com/carrierwaveuploader/carrierwave) - Carrierwave is a classier solution for file uploads for Rails, Sinatra and other Ruby web frameworks.